TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ---
-## GTEXEQTL

-**Source**: ...

-**Preproccessing**: ...
+##  Genotype-Tissue Expression Portal, eQTL data (GTEXEQTL)

+**Source**: The GTEx eQTL data we ingested comes from the file `GTEx_Analysis_v8_eQTL.tar` located on the GTEx Portal website at **[https://gtexportal.org/home/datasets](https://gtexportal.org/home/datasets)**.

+**Preproccessing**: For this first ingestion of GTEx's eQTL data, we only included eQTLs that were present in every tissue.
+This reduced the number of eQTLs in the dataset from 71 million to 2.1 million.
+Furthermore, we did not include any eQTLs that were not mapped to genes with a valid HGNC Code.
+This criteria dropped about 14% of the eQTLs.
+We then created eQTL nodes and attached them to their respective gene (HGNC), tissue (UBERON), genomic location ([HSCLO](),see section below) and p-value (PVALUEBINS) nodes.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/gtex_eqtl.png" alt="drawing" width="800"/>

+An tissue Concept, Code (SAB = `UBERON`) and Term (top left), a gene Concept, Code (SAB = `HGNC`) and preferred Term (bottom left), a chromosomal location Concept and Code (SAB = `HSCLO`) and a p-value (SAB = `PVALUEBINS`) all connect to a GTEx eQTL Concept and Code (SAB = `GTEXEQTL`) in the center.

-An UBERON Concept, Code and Term (top left), an HGNC Concept and preferred Term (top right) and GTEx eQTL Concept, Code and Terms (center).
-The GTEx Terms shown here represent a binned  p-value and variant ID for the eQTL.
+and GTEx eQTL Concept, Code and Terms (center).
+The GTEx Terms shown here represent a binned  and variant ID for the eQTL.

 ```cypher
 // Cypher query to reproduce the schema figure